j19sch/j19sch.github.io/posts/2023/20231105-a-good-tester-is-all-over-the-place.md

 unsolved problem in software development

 programmer who 'just' happens not to specialize in testing.

-# questions for the reader

-Can you relate to this balancing act?
-Do you move more across some dimensions than others?
-Do you move across different ones?
-Would making your balancing act(s) explicit improve your collaboration with others?
+BUT still also proud to call themselves tester

 ---